This tutorial contains a small dual-axis sample data set and a step-by-step

 If your data set has a good distribution of gold on both surfaces, you can solve for distortion.
 Press the 'Global Variables' tab in the Fine Alignment box:

 Select the 'Full solution' option in the Distortion Solution Type area at the bottom of the panel.
-This will activate solving for two types of distortion: X-axis stretch and Skew.
+This will activate solving for two variables that together represent a shrinkage or stretch along an arbitrary axis: X-axis stretch and Skew.
 Keep the default group size and hit the 'Compute Alignment' button to run the alignment.
 3dmod will re-read the log file when Compute Alignment is done.
+Notice that both the mean residual and the leave-out error dropped, this indicating the value of this change.

 There is a feature that allows the top and bottom surfaces of the section to be detected automatically, which saves drawing a model to define the surfaces.
 We will go through doing this operation manually for this axis; we will use the automatic positioning feature for the second axis.